I-797C Notice of Action: What Is a Biometrics Appointment?

 Do You Need to Talk to an Immigration Attorney About Preparing for Your Biometrics Appointment?

-If you need to speak with an attorney about preparing for your biometrics appointment, or if your request for an appointment accommodation was rejected by USCIS, we may be able to help you.
+If you need to speak with an attorney about preparing for your biometrics appointment, or if your request for an appointment was rejected by USCIS, we may be able to help you.
 Call our office today to schedule a consultation.
 Our team is here to answer your questions and provide the legal guidance you need.

 You Deserve One Of Our Best Lawyers